 - 12 Puff Pastry Shells : thawed in the refrigerator (1 pack typically contains 6 shells)

-Bake Pastry Shells: Line a baking sheet with parchment paper or aluminum foil.
+- Line a baking sheet with parchment paper or aluminum foil.
 Place the shell dough keeping 1 inch distance between them.
 Bake the shells in a pre-heated oven as per package directions.
+(I baked at 425F for 18 mins).
 Cool 5-10 minutes before handling.